spenpal/AppleShortcuts/README.md

 Welcome to my Apple Shortcuts repo!
 Feel free to peruse — you might end up finding something useful!

-To download my shortcuts, click on the banner on the **README** file within each shortcut folder.
-You can also find my shortcuts published on [RoutineHub](https://routinehub.co/user/spenpal), which is my official Shortcuts page.
+To learn more about each shortcut, read the **README** inside each folder.
+To download my shortcuts, visit [RoutineHub](https://routinehub.co/user/spenpal), which is my official Shortcuts page.

 ![RoutineHub Page](https://i.imgur.com/u4Wmsbm.png)